 Test of Academic Proficiency Review Sessions

-The College of Education will be offering review sessions in Language Arts and Math during the fall 2013 semester to assist those planning to take the Test of Academic Proficiency.
+The College of Education will be offering review sessions in Language Arts and Math during the spring 2014 semester to assist those planning to take the Test of Academic Proficiency.
 If you are taking your TAP test before we have the next set of review sessions, please be sure to utilize the resources below.